Near Douglas in Cochise County, Arizona — The American Mountains (Southwest)

 This site possesses National significance

 in commemorating the history of the

 United States of America

 Location.
 31° 20.169′ N, 109° 16.752′ W. Marker is near Douglas, Arizona, in Cochise County.
 Marker can be reached from the intersection of East San Bernardino Road and Slaughter Ranch Road, on the right.
-Touch for map.
 Marker is located in front of the ranch house.
 Travel east on 15th Street from Douglas.
 At Airport Road the road changes names to Geronimo Trail.
 The marker is 16 miles east at the San Bernardino Ranch.
+Touch for map.
 Marker is at or near this postal address: 6153 Geronimo Trail, Douglas AZ 85607, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Mormon Battalion (approx. 0.6 miles away); a different marker also named Mormon Battalion (approx. 1.9 miles away).
+Mormon Battalion Mormon Battalion (approx. 1.9 miles away).

 Statement of Significance:

 The center of a cattle ranching empire that straddled the U.S.-Mexico border, this ranch illustrates the continuity of Spanish and American cattle ranching in the Southwest.
 Until late in the 19th century, the San Bernardino Valley, a well-watered area occupying southern Arizona and northern Mexico, was not successfull occupied by Europeans due to the threat of Apache attack; in 1884, however, John H. Slaughter, a Texas cattle rancher, leased a portion of the Mexican land grant and began the development of a ranch that would span up to 100,000 acres, supplying beef, fruits, and vegetables to the surrounding settlements and military posts.